palm86/hex_flora/priv/herbarium/ruschia_multiflora.md

 ---

 Low perennial succulent shrub with finger-like gray green fleshy leaves.
-Older branches woody, younger branches red.
+Older branches woody, younger branches sometimes red.
 Bears numerous white flowers in spring.
 The fruit resembles a fig, which later dries and bursts open.
 The dried fruit capsules remain on the plant throughout winter.

 <!-- read more -->